Wage subsidy package to soften virus’ blow

-The federal government has announced the biggest economic stimulus package in Australian history to protect six million jobs potentially affected by COVID-19.
+The federal government is rolling out the biggest economic stimulus package in Australian history to protect six million jobs potentially affected by COVID-19.

-The new JobKeeper payment announced on Monday is part of a $130 billion package and features $1500 to be paid every fortnight to an estimated six million workers over the next six months.
+The new JobKeeper payment announced on Monday is part of a $130 billion package and features a $1500 per fortnight payment to an estimated six million workers via their employers over the next six months.

 The payment applies to permanent and part-time workers, sole traders and casual staff who have been in a job for at least 12 months and can be backdated for workers stood down since March 1.

-The subsidies will be given to businesses to keep staff on the books, which Treasurer Josh Frydenberg says will relieve pressure on Centrelink as hundreds of thousands of the newly unemployed have sought benefits.
+The subsidies will be given to businesses to keep staff on the books, which Treasurer Josh Frydenberg says will relieve pressure on Centrelink after hundreds of thousands of newly unemployed people applied for benefits.

+The new package has been welcomed by the hospitality, retail and tourism sectors.

+But high profile restaurateur Neil Perry said he and many of his peers had suffered negative cash flow in recent weeks and while the JobKeeper payment will help, the industry still faces challenges reopening at the end of the crisis.

 Playgrounds, skate parks and outdoor gyms across the country have been added to the growing list of closures.

-Australians have been urged to stay at home unless they are working, studying, attending medical appointments or collecting essential supplies.
+Australians are being urged to stay at home unless they are working, studying, attending medical appointments or collecting essential supplies.

 The states are enforcing this with fines ranging from $1000 in NSW up to $13,345 in Queensland.